kus/cs2-modded-server/README.md

 [K4-DamageInfo](https://github.com/KitsuneLab-Development/K4-DamageInfo) | `2.4.0` | Displays the amount of damage players have inflicted on the victim's HP and Armor, as well as the hit groups they have hit.
 [SimpleAdmin](https://github.com/connercsbn/SimpleAdmin/) | `0.1.2` | Adds basic administrator functions
 [CS2Rcon](https://github.com/LordFetznschaedl/CS2Rcon) | `1.2.0` | This is a rudimentary implementation of a RCON plugin for CS2 using CounterStrikeSharp as RCON does not work whilst connected to the server
-[K4-AlwaysWeaponSkins](https://github.com/K4ryuu/K4-AlwaysWeaponSkins) | `2.0.0` | Applies the equipped skins from your inventory to both teams.
 [SharpTimer](https://github.com/Letaryat/poor-sharptimer) | `0.3.1x` | SharpTimer is a simple Surf/KZ/Bhop/MG/Deathrun/etc CS2 Timer plugin
 [STFixes](https://github.com/rcnoob/STFixes) | `1.0.5` | A CounterStrikeSharp plugin with common fixes and features for SharpTimer servers
 [GunGame](https://github.com/ssypchenko/cs2-gungame) | `1.2.1` | GunGame mode on Counter Strike Sharp